 Top Benefits in a Nutshell

-We love that even tiny meal preps help create healthy habits and you can follow a nutritious and enjoyable diet much more easily.
+We love that even tiny meal preps help create healthy habits, which in turn make following a nutritious and enjoyable diet much easier.
 Here’s what else we love about it!

 Vegan Food & Nutrition 101

 If you’re a vegan beginner, let’s go over the food and nutrition basics first.
-As established by the American Dietetic Association, it’s not hard to meet all of your nutrients on a vegan diet if you know what to include on a regular basis.
+As established by the Academy of Nutrition and Dietetics, it’s not hard to meet all of your nutrient needs on a vegan diet if you know what to include on a regular basis.

 This means eating from all five main vegan food groups — veggies, fruit, grains, legumes, nuts and seeds — on a daily basis and choosing whole over processed foods when possible.